Other Common Names

 Explanation of Names

-376 described species in 50 genera in North America (nearctica.com
+376 described species in 50 genera in NA (half of the fauna are Megaselia

-Tiny black, brown, or yellowish flies with a humped back, a low small head, and dark eyes; costal vein extends only about halfway along anterior wing margin; two strong longitudinal veins anteriorly (in costal area), and 4-5 weak veins posteriorly, not connected by cross-veins; hind femora enlarged and flattened, and hind legs long; antennae appear 1-segmented
+flies with a humped back, a low small head, and dark eyes; costa extends only about halfway along wing margin; two strong longitudinal veins in costal area, and 4‒5 weak veins posteriorly, not connected by cross-veins; metafemora enlarged and flattened, and hind legs long; antennae appear 1-segmented

-Most species, however, are probably specialized scavengers, predators, parasitoids, and even true parasites.
-Many Megaselia species are found in fungi, some feeding on the fungus (including a few commercially important pests), others probably feeding on sciarid larvae.
+Most species are probably specialized scavengers, predators, parasitoids, or even true parasites.
+Many Megaselia species are found in fungi, some feeding on the fungus (including a few commercially important pests), others probably on sciarid larvae.
 Many species are found in buried carrion, away from competition from blow flies and other agressive species.
 One such species, the coffin fly, is found commonly on buried human bodies.
 Small invertebrate carrion, such as snails, slug, and dead insects, are also breeding sites for phorids.
 Species of the genus Anevrina are found in the burrows of mammals, probably as scavengers.